The Human Truth Foundation

 ...

 Nepal is generally poor at ensuring human rights and freedom compared to the rest of the world.
-Nepal does better than average in commentary in Human Rights Watch reports20, freethought21, LGBT equality22 and in speed of uptake of HR treaties23.
-But, things still need to improve in Nepal.
-Nepal does worse than average in supporting personal, civil & economic freedoms24 (still low for Asia), opposing gender inequality25, supporting press freedom26 (still low for Asia) and in its nominal commitment to Human Rights27.
+Nepal does better than average in commentary in Human Rights Watch reports19, freethought20, LGBT equality21 and in its average Freedom in the World rating.
+Nepal doesn't do so well in other areas.
+Nepal does worse than average in terms of supporting personal, civil & economic freedoms22 (still good for Asia), eliminating modern slavery23, opposing gender inequality24, supporting press freedom25 (still good for Asia) and in its nominal commitment to Human Rights26.

 For tables, charts and commentary, see: